Comprehensive Low Vision Program

 Ensight and Curtis Strong Center’s offices carry used and new devices, and we order particular items as needed.
 When adjustments or different items are needed, we help make sure you obtain the correct tools for your needs.
 In addition, the OT will ensure that you are able to use them effectively and that they help you accomplish needed tasks.

-In today’s world, smart phones and electronic tablets such as iPads are wonderful communication tools as well as excellent low-vision aids given their accessibility features.
-Our Assistive Technology instructors can help you set up the zoom or Voiceover features and learn to use them, and they can also inform you about using the devices as magnifiers, object identifiers, and for many other needs.
+Smart phones and electronic tablets are wonderful communication tools as well as excellent low-vision aids given their accessibility features.
+Our Assistive Technology instructors can help you set up the zoom or Voiceover features and learn to use them, and they can also inform you about using apps as magnifiers, object identifiers, flashlights, dictation tools, etc.

 Support and Education